vijpandaturtle/Follow-me-drone/project_summary.md

     conv_output_layer = separable_conv2d_batchnorm(conv, filters)
 ```

 Lastly, this is followed by two separable convolutional layers along with batch normalization.
+These layers have their own significance in the semantic segmentation process or in simpler words in extracting data from an image.
+The beginning layers, extract low level features such as straight lines and simple shapes.
+The next layer/s record more complex features for examples curvature and more complex shapes.
+The level of complexity that each filter layer recognizes increases as we go deeper and then the final layers recognize objects as a whole.
+A convolutional net, if used for classification purposes usually uses fully connected layer with a softmax activation, to output class probabilities.
+In this case we don't need the class probabilities, but a segmented image, so we don't need fully connected layers.

 **Note**:  In the above encoder blocks, you may have noticed that the max-pooling layer is absent.
 This is because using max-pooling layer leads to loss of data, so the transpose convolutional network will have difficulty in reconstructing the image.
 Refer to the below links to learn more about good filter sizes and strides for the convolutional layers.
 1. [Guide To understanding CNNs](https://adeshpande3.github.io/adeshpande3.github.io/A-Beginner%27s-Guide-To-Understanding-Convolutional-Neural-Networks/)